iossifovlab/gpf/userdocs/administration/annotation_tools.rst

 Prepare the ``ClinVar`` resource
 ################################

 First, let us prepare the ClinVar resource.
+Since all our variants are located into a small region of **chr14** we are going to extract a small subset of the whole ClinVar resource to make this example more easy to distribute.

-* Download the resource from https://www.ncbi.nlm.nih.gov/clinvar/
+* Download the resource from https://www.ncbi.nlm.nih.gov/clinvar/.
+In our case the downloaded file is ``clinvar_20221105.vcf.gz``.

-* Since our variants are in a small region of chr14 let us get a subset of ClinVar to work with.
+* Since all our variants are in a small region of chr14 let us get a subset of ClinVar to work with.
 Use ``bcftools`` to get a region chr14:10000000-30000000 from the ClinVar resource: